01 of 05

 Tools to Push Corners

-Scissors are always handy in a sewing room BUT they are not the tool to push out a corner.
-If the scissors have nice sharp points that would poke out the corner, odds are those sharp points will poke right trough the fabric leaving ripped corners.
+Scissors are always handy in a sewing room but they are not the tool to push out a corner.
+If the scissors have nice sharp points that would poke out the corner, odds are those sharp points will poke right through the fabric leaving ripped corners.